History of slavery: Africa

 Writing in 1984, French historian Fernand Braudel noted that slavery had been endemic in Africa and part of the structure of everyday life throughout the 15th to the 18th century.
 "Slavery came in different guises in different societies: there were court slaves, slaves incorporated into princely armies, domestic and household slaves, slaves working on the land, in industry, as couriers and intermediaries, even as traders".
-During the 16th century, Europe began to outpace the Arab world in the export traffic, with its trafficking of enslaved people from Africa to the Americas.
-The Dutch imported enslaved people from Asia into their colony at the Cape of Good Hope (now Cape Town) in the 17th century.
-In 1807 Britain (which already held a small coastal territory, intended for the resettlement of formerly enslaved people, in Freetown, Sierra Leone) made the slave trade within its empire illegal with the Slave Trade Act 1807, and worked to extend the prohibition to other territory, as did the United States in 1808.
+During the 16th century, Europe began to outpace the Arab world in the export traffic, with its trafficking of slaves from Africa to the Americas.
+The Dutch imported slaves from Asia into their colony at the Cape of Good Hope (now Cape Town, Western Cape, South Africa) in the 17th century.
+In 1807 Britain (which already held a small coastal territory, intended for the resettlement of former slaves, in Freetown, Sierra Leone) made the slave trade within its empire illegal with the Slave Trade Act 1807, and worked to extend the prohibition to other territory, as did the United States in 1808.

 In Senegambia, between 1300 and 1900, close to one-third of the population was enslaved.
 In early Islamic states of the Western Sudan, including Ghana (750–1076), Mali (1235–1645), Segou (1712–1861), and Songhai (1275–1591), about a third of the population was enslaved.
 The earliest Akan state of Bonoman which had third of its population being enslaved in the 17th century.
-In Sierra Leone in the 19th century about half of the population consisted of enslaved people.
+In Sierra Leone in the 19th century about half of the population consisted of slaves.
 In the 19th century at least half the population was enslaved among the Duala of the Cameroon, the Igbo and other peoples of the lower Niger, the Kongo, and the Kasanje kingdom and Chokwe of Angola.
-Among the Ashanti and Yoruba a third of the population consisted of enslaved people as well as Bono.
+Among the Ashanti and Yoruba a third of the population consisted of slaves as well as Bono.
 The population of the Kanem was about one third enslaved.
 It was perhaps 40% in Bornu (1396–1893).
-Between 1750 and 1900 from one- to two-thirds of the entire population of the Fulani jihad states consisted of enslaved people.
+Between 1750 and 1900 from one- to two-thirds of the entire population of the Fulani jihad states consisted of slaves.
 The population of the Sokoto caliphate formed by Hausas in northern Nigeria and Cameroon was half-slave in the 19th century.
 It is estimated that up to 90% of the population of Arab-Swahili Zanzibar was enslaved.
 Roughly half the population of Madagascar was enslaved.

 Slavery in Ethiopia persisted until 1942.
-The Anti-Slavery Society estimated that there were 2,000,000 enslaved people in the early 1930s, out of an estimated population of between 8 and 16 million.
+The Anti-Slavery Society estimated that there were 2,000,000 slaves in the early 1930s, out of an estimated population of between 8 and 16 million.
 It was finally abolished by order of emperor Haile Selassie on 26 August 1942.

 When British rule was first imposed on the Sokoto Caliphate and the surrounding areas in northern Nigeria at the turn of the 20th century, approximately 2 million to 2.5 million people living there were enslaved.
 Slavery in northern Nigeria was finally outlawed in 1936.